randikabanura/BDAT_assignment/README.md

 ## Presentation and Demo

-Use can checkout the presentation on Mapreduce vs Spark and how each task is executed with the following video.
+Can check out the presentation on Mapreduce vs Spark and how each task is executed with the following video.

 [Watch the video](https://drive.google.com/file/d/10x7jTuetRrKrgC8gFRyjz__U_6FlX7qn/view?usp=share_link)